 \subsection{Control plane for SR and relation with SDN}

-Control Plane operations are needed to complement the dataplane functionality and provide a complete solution for Segment Routing.
-The Control Plane can be based on a fully distributed approach, in which the routers are capable to take independent decisions to setup and enforce the SR Policies, it can rely on a centralized SR controller that takes decision and instructs the routers following the SDN principles, or on an combination of the two approaches (hybrid solution).
+Control Plane operations are needed to complement the data plane functionality and provide a complete solution for Segment Routing.
+The Control Plane can be based on a fully distributed approach, in which the routers have the capability to take independent decisions to setup and enforce SR Policies.
+It can rely on a centralized SR controller that takes a decision and instructs the routers according to SDN principles, or on a combination of the two approaches (hybrid solution).

-For the SR-MPLS dataplane, the definition of a fully distributed approach has been worked out within the IETF, with the definition of extensions to the IGP routing protocols (OSPF, ISIS, see \cite{ietf-ospf-segment-routing-extensions} \cite{ietf-ospf-ospfv3-segment-routing-extensions} \cite{ietf-isis-segment-routing-extensions}).
-These extensions to the routing protocols are used by each routers to advertise the different types of IGP-segments (prefix, node, adjacency, anycast) and to distribute some SR configuration information.
+For the SR-MPLS data plane, the definition of a fully distributed approach has been worked out within the IETF, with the definition of extensions to the IGP routing protocols (OSPF, ISIS, see \cite{ietf-ospf-segment-routing-extensions} \cite{ietf-ospf-ospfv3-segment-routing-extensions} \cite{ietf-isis-segment-routing-extensions}).
+These extensions to the routing protocols are used by each router to advertise the different types of IGP-segments (prefix, node, adjacency, anycast) and to distribute some SR configuration data.
 All other routers in the SR domain will receive this information by means of the IGP routing protocol.
-This information is needed to map the segments included in an SR policy into SIDs represented as MPLS labels in the SR-MPLS dataplane.
-As we have discussed in subsection \ref{sec:mpls-dataplane}, in the general case each router could allocate different ranges of labels to be used for Global Segments.
+This information is needed to map the segments included in an SR policy into SIDs represented as MPLS labels in the SR-MPLS data plane.
+As we have discussed in subsection \ref{sec:mpls-data plane}, in the general case each router could allocate different ranges of labels to be used for Global Segments.
 The range of labels used for the global segments by a router, called \textit{SRGB - Segment Routing Global Block} is among the SR configuration information advertised using the routing protocol.
 We recall that it is strongly recommended to use an identical range of labels (SRGB) in all routers.